 HRC to Host Roundtable on LGBT Asylees and Refugees

-September 3, 2014 by Ashley Fowler, HRC Global Engagement Program Assistant
+September 3, 2014 by Ashley Fowler, Assistant, HRC Global

 As the United States moves closer to attaining equality for LGBT people, the U.S. is becoming a safe-haven for LGBT individuals from abroad who face violence, harassment, and discrimination.
 Same-sex activity is criminalized in 78 countries and can be punished with the death penalty in 10 countries.
 Some individuals from these countries -- and others -- are fleeing their homes and seeking refuge in more accepting places.